The sign language dictionary

-This tool provides the possibility to directly translate words and sentences into sign language and is shown as video clips.
-These words and sentences can be shown in many different sign languages, and access is more or less immediate.
-The home page www.spreadthesign.com facilitates and is helpful for communication between deaf and hearing people, and for users of different sign languages in the world.
+This tool provides the possibility to see how words and sentences are made in sign language, shown as video clips.
+These words and sentences can be shown in many different sign languages, and the access is more or less immediate.
+The web page www.spreadthesign.com is helpful for communication between deaf and hearing people, and for users of different sign languages in the world.

-It is worth underlining that there is no universal sign language, which means that every country has a unique sign language, just like spoken language.
-More than 200.000 signs have been put into the data base, and the intention is to increase the number of signs and partner countries.
-SpreadtheSign is the largest dictionary of its kind in the world.
+It is worth underlining that there is no universal sign language, which means that every country has a unique sign language, just like the spoken language.

-The site is free to use and works so that the visitor print a word in a selected language, which is then translated visually into the chosen language.
+Our site is free to use – the visitor types a word in a selected language, which is then shown visually in the chosen sign language.